readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 > 125:1 The wealth of societies in which the capitalist mode of production prevails appears as an ‘immense collection of commodities’;

 In the first sentence Marx defines the object of analysis.
 He studies wealth as it appears in capitalist societies.
-One might object that the wealth of societies actually presents itself as the GDP or as debt or as money or … However, here the starting point is much more simple: people need and want to eat, shelter, tools to fix and produce stuff etc. – that is the material wealth they need in any society.
+One might object that the wealth of societies actually presents itself as the GDP or as debt or as money or … However, here the starting point is much more simple: people need and want to eat, shelter, tools to fix and produce stuff etc. – this is the material wealth they need in any society.
 In this society, however, this material wealth appears in commodity form and this particularity is the starting point of the analysis.
-Hence, when Marx writes “appears” it expresses that the content “wealth” appears in a specific mode: as the commodity.
+Hence, when Marx writes “appears” it expresses that the content “wealth” confronts us in a specific mode: as the commodity.

 To avoid anticipating the remainder of this chapter, we must for now rely on a superficial dictionary style definition of what we mean when we say “commodity”.
 In economics, in particular around the time when Marx was writing, a commodity is something which is produced for sale or exchange.[^1]